nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 ### Uniqueness validation

-To enforce uniqueness of email addresses (so that we can use them as usernames), we’ll be using the `unique` option.
+To enforce uniqueness of email addresses (so that we can use them as usernames), we'll be using the `unique` option.

-We’ll start with some short tests.
+We'll start with some short tests.

 `test/models/user_test.js`